Which communication methods can I use to contact my virtual assistant?

 - Our team will schedule time for you to interview each of the candidates so that you can evaluate them and choose the one that best matches your needs.

-- Once you’ve chosen your virtual assistant(s), have signed the hiring agreement, and completed the first payment, you’ll then be provided with your assistant’s full contact information.
+- Once you’ve chosen your virtual assistant(s), have signed the hiring agreement, and completed the first payment, you’ll be provided with your assistant’s full contact information.

 Stage 2) Communication tools and methods to work with your virtual assistant

 You’ll be able to communicate with your virtual assistant or virtual professional in any way you wish to do so.

 Once you’ve hired an assistant, he or she will now be a part of your team.
-You’ll get to decide how you’d like to get in touch with them, how often, etc. We recommend that you make it very clear to your assistant what you’ll expect from them in terms of how to communicate with them, what hours of the days to expect to hear from you, how fast you’ll expect to hear back from them, etc.
+You’ll get to decide how you’d like to get in touch with them, how often, etc. We recommend that you set clear expectations in terms of how to communicate with you, what hours of the days to expect to hear from you, how fast you’ll expect to hear back from them, etc.

 Tips about communicating with your virtual assistant to help you grow your business:

 - Define the primary and secondary communication channels you’d like to use on a day-to-day basis.

-- The primary channel may be Slack, while the secondary might be E-mail, or maybe the primary will be by phone, and the secondary will be through Facebook messenger.
+- The primary channel could be Slack, while the secondary might be E-mail, or maybe the primary will be by phone, and the secondary will be through Facebook messenger.
 It’s up to you.

 - Define the days of the weeks, and time during the day that you’d like your assistant to work for you and your company.
 Be sure to define the right time zone so there is no confusion.

 - Define with your virtual assistant how you’ll monitor their work, work hours, progress, deliverables, etc.